leishuai/flutter_widget_detector/README.md

 # flutter_widget_detector

-A tool widget that can display file location where widgets are created and some info of widget type, e.g. widget key, size and position.
+A tool widget that can display file location where widgets are created and some info of widget type, e.g. widget key, size and position at runtime.
 No need to connect observatory or any other tools.
 Hopes it can help you locate the code quickly and solve UI problems.

 ## Version